aws-amplify/amplify-js/docs/media/quick_start.md

 $ npm install --save aws-amplify
 ```

-In addition to `aws-amplify` core, you can install our angular module which provides a service provider, helpers and components:
+In addition to *aws-amplify* core, you can install our angular module which provides a service provider, helpers, and components:

 ```bash
 $ npm install --save aws-amplify-angular